arcanemachine/phoenix-todo-list/README.md

 - Docker: `docker compose -f support/containers/compose.phoenix.yaml up`
 - Podman: `podman-compose -f support/containers/compose.phoenix.yaml up`

-**Running an ARM64 (a.k.a.
-ARMv8) Container**
+**Running an `aarch64` Container**

-This project supports the creation and use of containers for the `x86_64` and `aarch64` (ARM64) CPU architectures.
+This project supports the creation and use of containers for the `x86_64` and `aarch64` CPU architectures.

 - The default container image tag on Docker Hub (`latest`) supports the `x86_64` architecture.
-- The `aarch64` container image tag on Docker Hub supports the `aarch64` (ARM64/ARMv8) architecture.
+- The `aarch64` container image tag on Docker Hub supports the `aarch64` architecture.
-- To use the ARM64/ARMv8 container with Compose files, you will need to override the `IMAGE_TAG` environment variable and specify the `aarch64` architecture:
+- To use the `aarch64` container with Compose files, you will need to override the `IMAGE_TAG` environment variable and specify the `aarch64` architecture:
   - Examples:
     - Docker: `IMAGE_TAG=aarch64 docker compose -f support/containers/compose.phoenix.yaml up`
     - Podman: `IMAGE_TAG=aarch64 podman-compose -f support/containers/compose.phoenix.yaml up`